Relative $K_0$ and relative cycle class map: Relative cycle class map

 \subsection{Relative $K$-theory of schemes}

-For a scheme $X$, we use the following notation: \begin{enumerate}[(1)] \item $\msf{Vec}(X)$ is the category of algebraic vector bundles on $X$. \item $\msf{D}^b(X)$ is the derived category of bounded complexes of $\mcal{O}_X$-modules. \item $\msf{D}^\perf(X)\subset \msf{D}^b(X)$ is the full subcategory of perfect complexes. \end{enumerate}
+For a scheme $X$, we use the following notation: \begin{enumerate}[(1)] \item $\msf{Vec}(X)$ is the category of algebraic vector bundles on $X$. \item $K(X)$ is Quillen's $K$-theory spectrum of the exact category $\msf{Vec}(X)$. \item $\msf{D}^b(X)$ is the derived category of bounded complexes of $\mcal{O}_X$-modules. \item $\msf{D}^\perf(X)\subset \msf{D}^b(X)$ is the full subcategory of perfect complexes. \end{enumerate} For the most part in this section, we shall assume that a scheme has an ample family of line bundles, cf.\ \cite[2.1.1]{TT90}.
+For example, any scheme quasi-projective over an affine scheme has an ample family of line bundles.
+Also, any separated regular noetherian scheme has an ample family of line bundles \cite[II 2.2.7.1]{SGA6}.
+If a scheme $X$ has an ample family of line bundles, then Quillen's $K$-theory spectrum $K(X)$ behaves well, that is, it is equivalent to the $K$-theory spectrum of the Waldhausen category of perfect complexes of $X$, cf.\ \cite[3.9]{TT90}.

-The following theorem is a consequence of results in \S\ref{relKexact} and \S\ref{relKtri}. \begin{theorem} Let $X$ be a scheme with an ample family of line bundles, $Y$ an affine scheme and $f\colon Y\to X$ be a morphism of schemes.
-Then there exists natural isomorphism
+The following theorem is a consequence of the results in \S\ref{relKexact} and \S\ref{relKtri}. \begin{theorem} Let $X$ be a scheme with an ample family of line bundles, $Y$ an affine scheme and $f\colon Y\to X$ a morphism of schemes.
+Then there exists a natural isomorphism

-See Definition \ref{def:K_0(F)} for the definition of the right group. \end{theorem} \begin{proof} Since $X$ has an ample family of line bundles, every perfect complex is quasi-isomorphic to a bounded complex of algebraic vector bundles, and thus there is an equivalence of triangulated categories
+See Definition \ref{def:K_0(F)tri} for the definition of the right group. \end{theorem} \begin{proof} Since $X$ has an ample family of line bundles, every perfect complex is quasi-isomorphic to a bounded complex of algebraic vector bundles, and thus there is an equivalence of triangulated categories

 Since $Y$ is affine, $\msf{Vec}(Y)$ is split exact and $\msf{D}^\perf(Y)\simeq \msf{K}^b(\msf{Vec}(Y))$.
 Now, the triangulated functor $Lf^*\colon \msf{D}^\perf(X) \to \msf{D}^\perf(Y)$ is identified with the functor $D(f^*)$ induced from the exact functor $f^*\colon \msf{Vec}(X) \to \msf{Vec}(Y)$, cf.\ \S\ref{comparison}.
 Therefore, by Theorem \ref{thm:comparison}, we have an isomorphism